Completed Work

 Safety Assessment of Inferior Vena Cava Filters Insertion and Retrieval for Prevention of Pulmonary Embolism (SAFE-IVC)

 The FDA-supported SAFE-IVC study represents, to date, the largest real-world analysis conducted on the safety and efficacy of a widely used medical device that had previously lacked definitive evidence to uphold its use.
 Inferior vena cava filters (IVCF) have been used for decades to prevent venous thromboembolism (VTE), but clinical studies on IVCF's ability to prevent intermediate endpoints of VTE, such as pulmonary embolism (PE), and mortality have had conflicting results.
 This retrospective cohort study sought to evaluate temporal trends and practice patterns in the lifecycle of the IVCF device and to assess long-term outcomes of IVCF insertion, particularly among patients who did not undergo IVCF retrieval.
-Findings from this study offer a promising contribution to IVCF research and await publication.
+Findings from this study, published in JAMA, offer a promising contribution to IVCF research.

 Health Services and Patient-Oriented Outcomes Research